 Geranium Oil: Very good for the skin, this oil hinders the production of sebum which helps to keep acne in check.
 When used in shampoo, it helps to get rid of head lice.
 Geranium oil is also sometimes used to stop bleeding.

-Arnica Oil: Arnica has excellent anti-inflammatory and analgesic properties and is applied topically or by use in ointments for muscle pains.
+Arnica Oil: Arnica has excellent anti-inflammatory properties and is applied topically or by use in ointments for muscle pains.
 Applied periodically, it provides long term relief.

-Thyme Oil: Having excellent antimicrobial properties, diluted Thyme oil is very effective for treating skin infections, ringworm, acne, etc. When massaged topically, it helps reduce abdominal cramps.
-It is an effective pest repellent.
+Thyme Oil: Having excellent antimicrobial properties, diluted Thyme oil is very effective for treating skin infections, fungi, acne, etc. It is an effective pest repellent.

-Lemongrass Oil: Helps with muscle cramps and pains.
+Lemongrass Oil: Helps with inflammation and an upset stomach.
 It is also known as a very effective insect repellent.

 Making Essential Oil At Home